LarissaLoose/LuminForge/README.md

 # ForgeMind

-> Forge your AI career, one project at a time.

-AI Career Forge is an open-source platform designed to help AI students organize their learning journey, track progress, build portfolios, and prepare for the job market.
+> ForgeMind is an open-source platform designed to help aspiring AI Engineers organize their learning journey, build real-world projects, track progress, and prepare for careers in Artificial Intelligence.

-This project is being developed as part of my own journey to become an AI Engineer, following real software engineering practices from day one.

 ---
+## Mission

+Helping future AI Engineers learn, build, and grow through real-world projects.
+---

 ## 🎯 Vision

-Learning Artificial Intelligence often requires using multiple disconnected tools for studying, tracking progress, building projects, and preparing for interviews.

-AI Career Forge aims to centralize this experience into a single platform.
+Become the ultimate open-source platform for learning Artificial Intelligence by building, not just studying.
 ---

 ## 🚀 Goals